 The largest state park, State Forest, is 71,000 acres of rugged wilderness in north-central Colorado.
-Located about 20 minutes south of Walden, State Forest State Park is open year round for recreation.
-Due to its size and secluded landscape, it feels similar to national forests.
+Due to its size and secluded landscape, it feels similar to a national forest.
+Located about 20 minutes south of Walden, State Forest State Park is open year-round for recreation.

-Biking: Numerous dirt trails throughout the park, not allowed above treeline or on the Lake Agnes trail.
+Biking: There are numerous dirt trails throughout the park, although bikers are not allowed above the treeline or on the Lake Agnes trail.

 Boating: Open to wakeless boating on North Michigan Reservoir.

-Camping: Yes.
-The Crags, Ranger Lakes, North Michigan, Bockman, Dispersed Sites and Backcountry Camping.
+Camping: There are four camper cabins, two large cabins, seven yurts, two huts, and several campground options including the Crags, Ranger Lakes, North Michigan, Bockman, Dispersed Sites, and Backcountry Camping.

-Fishing: Lure and bait fishing permitted in North Michigan Reservoir and Ranger Lakes.
-Only artificial lure and fly are allowed in alpine lakes.
-Fly fishing is popular along the Canadian and Michigan rivers.
+Fishing: Lure and bait fishing is permitted in North Michigan Reservoir and Ranger Lakes.
+Only artificial lures and flies are allowed in alpine lakes.
+Fly fishing is popular on both the Canadian and Michigan Rivers.

-Geocaching: 11 geocaches are hidden within the park.
-Find them using GPS.
-5 geocaches are accessible year round.
-Units are available for rent at Moose Visitor Center.
+Geocaching: There are 11 geocaches hidden within the park which you can find using a GPS.
+5 geocaches are accessible year-round.

 Hiking: Miles of outstanding hiking trails are located within the park.
 The Mountain View Nature Trail and the Beaver Lodge Nature Trail are two short, 1 mile hikes with interpretive sites along the way.

-Horseback Riding: Permitted on several trails including the Clear Lake trail and Kelly Lake trail.
-Not permitted on Lake Agnes trial.
+Horseback Riding: Permitted on several trails including the Clear Lake Trail and Kelly Lake Trail.
+The Lake Agnes trail does not allow horseback riding.
 Horse corrals are provided at Bockman Campground and the Closure.
-Red Feather Guides offer horseback tours within the park, redfeatherguides.com.
+Red Feather Guides offer horseback tours within the park.

 Hunting: Permitted in certain sections during appropriate seasons.